 Dip a caramel-wrapped pretzel into the melted chocolate.
-Use a spoon to pour melted chocolate over it to help you cover any bare patches.
+Use a spoon to help you cover any bare patches.
 Cover all but the bottom 1 to 2 inches of the pretzel rod.
 You should not be able to see any caramel, although you should still see the twisting shape.
 Drag the bottom of the pretzel against the lip of the bowl to remove excess chocolate.

 Place the dipped pretzel back on the baking sheet.
 If desired, sprinkle chopped nuts or sprinkles on top while the coating is still wet.
 Repeat with the remaining pretzels.

 Place the tray with the dipped pretzels in the refrigerator to set the chocolate, about 30 minutes.